Stability conditions on Kuznetsov components: Fano threefolds

 \subsection{Review}

-We begin by reviewing Kuznetsov's semiorthogonal decompositions for the Fano threefolds appearing in Theorem~\ref{thm:main1}, following \cite{Kuz:Fano3folds}.
-Recall that a Fano variety $X$ has index $i_X$ if $K_X = - i_X \, H$, where $K_X$ is the canonical divisor, and $H$ is a primitive ample divisor.
+We begin by reviewing Kuznetsov's semiorthogonal decompositions for the Fano threefolds appearing in Theorem~\ref{thm:main1}.
+We follow the overview in \cite{Kuz:Fano3folds} of semiorthogonal decompositions of Fano threefolds of Picard rank one.

+Deformation types of Fano threefolds of Picard rank one are classified by their index $i_X$ and their degree $d$; this classification holds similarly over algebraically closed fields of characteristic $p$ by \cite{Shepherd-Barron:Fano3foldscharp}.
+The index $i_X \in \{1, 2, 3, 4\}$ is given by $K_X = - i_X \, H$, where $K_X$ is the canonical divisor, and $H$ is a primitive ample divisor; the degree is given by $d = H^3$.

-In the case of index two, the definition of the Kuznetsov component is straightforward: \begin{Def}[\cite{Kuz:Fano3folds}] Let $X$ be a Fano threefold of index two, and let $H=-\frac12 K_X$.
-Then the Kuznetsov component $\Ku(X)$ is defined by the semiorthogonal decomposition
+We ignore the cases of index four (projective space) and three (quadric), as they admit full exceptional collections.
+In the case of index two, there are five deformation types classified by $1 \le d \le 5$.
+Our definition of the Kuznetsov component is straightforward in this case: \begin{Def}[\cite{Kuz:Fano3folds}] Let $X$ be a Fano threefold of index two over an algebraically closed field, and let $H=-\frac12 K_X$.
+The Kuznetsov component $\Ku(X)$ is defined by the semiorthogonal decomposition

 \end{Def}